 Monitoring: The ROI of Build vs. Buy

-I’ve written before about building your own monitoring systems versus buying a monitoring tool like Redgate SQL Monitor.
+I’ve written before about building your own monitoring systems versus buying a monitoring tool like Redgate Monitor.
 I talked about the time that someone tasked with managing and maintaining data gets back in their day when they purchase a monitoring solution.
 However, that’s not where the business focuses.
 The business frequently wants to know one thing and one thing only: what’s the return on this investment (ROI).

 Let’s talk a little about the pluses and minuses of building a monitoring system versus purchasing one: in other words, the ROI of build vs. buy